 A sponsor may attach any supporting documentation to the application for the requested loan project.
 These types of documents may include regionally and municipally approved economic development plans that include the project, letters of support for the project from economic development organizations, and/or a petition of public support for the project.

-Chapter Six – Airport Systems Planning Services
+Chapter Six – Airport System Planning Services

-GENERAL
+I. GENERAL

-All 83 State System airports are owned by separate public and private entities.
-These range from small home-owner cooperatives operating a single runway to the City of Phoenix operating Sky Harbor International Airport and two large general aviation airports.
+A. All 67 State System airports are owned by separate public and private entities.
+These range from small home-owner cooperatives operating a single runway to the City of Phoenix operating Phoenix Sky Harbor International Airport and two large general aviation airports.
 This diversity brings a strong need for the State to provide statewide planning services that will ensure safe and orderly development and growth of aviation in the State.

-At the national level, airport development is controlled by the Federal Aviation Administration (FAA).
+B. At the national level, airport development is controlled by the FAA.
 FAA’s responsibilities include the management of all airspace matters in the country, flight rules of all types of aviation and airport development.
 The State is actively engaged with the FAA to ensure the voice of Arizona aviation is heard and supported.

-Arizona Revised Statutes 28-8202 states in part. “… The board shall distribute monies appropriated to the department from the state aviation fund for planning, design, development, acquisition of interests in land, construction and improvement of publicly owned and operated airport facilities in counties and incorporated cities and towns.
+C. Arizona Revised Statutes 28-8202 states in part. “… The board shall distribute monies appropriated to the department from the State Aviation Fund for planning, design, development, acquisition of interests in land, construction and improvement of publicly owned and operated airport facilities in counties and incorporated cities and towns.
 The board shall distribute these monies according to the needs for these facilities as determined by the board.”
 It is with this in mind the STB needs regular input to the State’s current and projected conditions in Aviation.

+II.
 SERVICES

-In pursuant of these statewide responsibilities, the State Transportation Board will set aside annually sufficient monies from the Aviation Fund to support Aeronautics’ planning effort on behalf of the airports in Arizona.
-Aeronautics will provide recommendations each year during the preparation of the State’s Five-Year Airport Capital Improvement Program.
+A. In pursuant of these statewide responsibilities, the STB will set aside annually sufficient monies from the State Aviation Fund to support Aeronautics’ planning effort on behalf of the airports in Arizona.
+Aeronautics will provide recommendations each year during the preparation of the State’s Five-Year ACIP.
 Examples of the types of work and studies anticipated are listed below, but are not intended to be an exclusive list.
 Other studies as recommended by Aeronautics will also be considered.

-State Airport System Planning
+State Airport System PlanningMetropolitan Regional Planning

-Metropolitan Regional Planning

-Aviation Economic Impact studies
+Aviation Economic Impact Studies

 Statewide Aeronautical Charts